undp/national-climate-transparency/README.md

 ## Modules

-### Carbon Credit Calculator

-Carbon credit calculation is implemented in a separate node module.
-[Please refer to this](./libs/carbon-credit-calculator/README.md) for more information.

 ### UNDP Platform for Voluntary Bilateral Cooperation

 UNDP Platform for Voluntary Bilateral Cooperation generation is implemented in a separate node module.
 [Please refer this](./modules/Platform%20for%20Voluntary%20Bilateral%20Cooperation/README.md) for more information.